Ragnvald Soma

-Ragnvald Soma (born 10 November 1979) is a Norwegian footballer who plays as a defender for his childhood club Frøyland Idrettslag.
-He signed for them 02.02.2014 effectively retiring from professional football.
+Ragnvald Soma (born 10 November 1979) is a Norwegian former footballer who played as a defender.

 Position

-He is primarily a central defender, although he has been both a left back and a defensive midfielder earlier in his career.
+He was primarily a central defender, although he had been both a left back and a defensive midfielder earlier in his career.

 Club career

 Early career

-Soma started his professional career in Bryne FK, amassing 99 league games.
+Soma was drafted into the senior squad of Bryne FK after the 1996 season.
+Soma was also a prolific Norway youth international.
+During his time in Bryne, the team won promotion to the 2000 Eliteserien, with Soma amassing 99 league games.

 West Ham United

 In January 2001 he moved to English Premier League club West Ham United for £800,000.
 His stay there lasted just over one and a half years, during which Soma made only seven league appearances before returning to Bryne on a free transfer.
 Whilst at West Ham he played in their 1–0 victory over Manchester United at Old Trafford in the 2000–01 FA Cup, coming on as a late substitute for his debut.